SartoRiccardo/2020_5bi_team4_chat_protcol/docs/test_case_specification.md

 You remain on the login page and you are informed that your login credentials are incorrect.

-## 3. Test Cases: Filtering of companies
+## 3. Test Cases: Filtering companies

 ### Test ID: 3.1